 - Personal assistant: scheduling appointments for clients with potential and hired venues and vendors

-While an undergrad degree in hospitality can help you hit the grounding running, it’s not required.
+While an undergrad degree in hospitality can help you hit the ground running, it’s not required.

 To increase your earning potential, consider acquiring the following certifications:

-- Certified Meeting Professional (CMP): A CMP holder earns about $10,000 a year more than those uncertified.
+- Certified Meeting Professional (CMP): A CMP holder earns about $10,000 more annually than an uncertified holder.

-- Certificate in Meeting Management (CMM): A CMM holder reportedly earns ~$30,000 more per year than those uncertified.
+- Certificate in Meeting Management (CMM): A CMM holder reportedly earns ~$30,000 more annually than those uncertified.

-New business owners should expect to save money by initially doing a lot of the work themselves.
+New business owners should expect to save money by doing a lot of the work themselves.

-That being said, you can start an event planning business with an investment of $1m000 or less.
+That said, you can start an event planning business with an investment of $1m000 or less.

-As an Event Planner, you can work from almost anywhere if you have a laptop, wifi, and a phone.
+As an Event Planner, you can work from almost anywhere with a laptop, Wi-Fi, and a phone.

-Save the costs of office space by starting your business in your home office.
+Save office space costs by starting your business in your home office.